llfbandit/immutable_model/immutable_model_gen/README.md

 ## Final word

-Made with two fingers an a keyboard late at night.
+Made with two fingers and a keyboard late at night.